MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 * **Unique values**: The count of the unique attribute values included in the data.
 For example, if the **Region** attribute contains **North**, **South**, **Central**, **East**, **West** and **Southwest**, it’s unique values count is six.

 >[!Note]
 > You can select a column name to sort the list by it in descending or ascending order.
-You can also type a keyword in the **Search** field to search all attributes that include that keyword, such as email or phone.
+You can also type a keyword in the **Search** field to search all attributes that include that keyword.

 #### Detailed coverage information for an attribute